How can I negotiate a higher pay rate for a nanny job?

 “Instead, think about it as more of a team effort: You are an expert that they’re relying on,” Pong says.
 “Rather than viewing it as me-versus-them, reframe it as you’re solving a problem and both working together toward a common goal, which is they get great care for their child from you.”

-Bowles says to explain exactly how your skills and experience will make things better for their family.
+Harvard professor Hannah Riley Bowles, an expert on how gender affects pay negotiations, says to explain exactly how your skills and experience will make things better for their family.
 She suggests saying something like, “You could pay less for someone who brings less to the job, but I bring [XYZ],” which demonstrates that you know how to both advocate for the family and for yourself.

-Ask what/how questions instead of why
+Ask “what/how” questions instead of “why” questions

 If you’re told, “Sorry, the most we can pay is $X,” Pong recommends responding with a question like this: